 Grading means trimming the standard seam allowance into layers so that there is less bulk.
 This will give a smoother finish from the right side.
 It gets rid of the buky seams and gives you crisp and flat seams.

 You should grade seams of thick fabrics, seams that will be pressed together and kept like that instead of pressed open.
 You can also grade seam allowances when seams need to be kept in between other layers of fabrics and then stitched.

 You can trim the seam allowance on top close to the seam stitching (about 1/8 inch close to the stitching line) The other layer of seam allowance can also be trimmed – trim this a little less (about 1/4 inches or so)

 When sewing facing another manipulation called understitching is done so that the facing rolls smoothly to the back of the fabric.
 Understitching refers to stitching the seam allowance to the facing close to the seam line.

 This is a very important step in making your seam look good and professionally stitched.
 Most home made clothes look homemade because sewists forget to press as they sew (guilty )

 Most of the time in making garments the seam allowance is pressed open.
-Donot iron over the seam allowance .
-Ironing with a hot iron in a back and forth motion will stretch th seam line out of shape.
-Gently lower and take up the iron from the seam allowance.
+Do not iron over the seam allowance.
+Ironing with a hot iron in a back-and-forth motion will stretch the seam line out of shape.
+The correct way is to gently lower and take up the iron from the seam allowance.
 Infact it is a good idea to press the seam allowance flat to one side of the seam line before sewing the seam allowance open.
 This will set the thread and your seam line will become strong and look better.